 b.
 If the member continues to be absent, the FMSIB Chairperson shall document the absences in a letter to the member and send a copy to the appointment official and, if the member’s position is subject to nomination, to the member’s nominating organization.

 ARTICLE V - MINUTES

-All actions of the Board shall be by motion and/or resolution recorded in a book or books kept for such purpose, maintained at the office of the Board, and shall be open to the public for inspection at all reasonable times.
+All actions of the Board shall be by motion recorded in a book or books and may be kept in paper or electronic format for such purpose, maintained at the office of the Board, and shall be open to the public for inspection at all reasonable times.

-Amendment, alteration, change, additions to or repeal of the rules governing internal management of the Board, not affecting regular procedures available to the public, and not in conflict with state law, may be made by resolution of the Board pursuant to other applicable sections of these rules.
+Changes to the rules governing internal management of the Board, not affecting regular procedures available to the public, and not in conflict with state law, may be made by resolution of the Board pursuant to other applicable sections of these rules.

 The Executive Director shall report to the Board at each regular meeting regarding the status of the operating and capital budget.
 The Executive Director shall report to the Board one-time expenses that are not considered ordinary expenses.

 ARTICLE VIII - CERTIFICATION OF DOCUMENT

 The Executive Director of the Board or their designee is the records custodian of the Board.

 The Board shall appoint and publicly identify a public records officer whose responsibility is to serve as a point of contact for members of the public in requesting disclosure of public records and to oversee the agency's compliance with the public records disclosure requirements of this chapter.
 The Board may appoint an employee or official of another agency as its public records officer.